What Is Alopecia? Everything You Need to Know

 Genetics

 Genetics is the most common cause of hair loss.
 When a family member like a parent or grandparent has the hair-loss gene, it has a heightened risk of carrying on to the next generation.
 This is known as androgenic alopecia or male and female pattern baldness.
-With men, androgenic alopecia starts as a receding hairline and bald spots, while female pattern baldness typically starts at the crown of the head, causing a widened hair part in the centre of the scalp.
+In men, androgenetic alopecia starts with a receding hairline and bald spots, while female pattern baldness typically starts at the crown of the head, causing a widened hair part in the centre of the scalp.

 Hormone changes or illness

-There are many different types of conditions or hormonal reasons that can cause hair loss.
+There are many different conditions and hormonal factors that can cause hair loss.

-Pregnancy, for example, causes a woman’s body to go through a mass number of hormone changes, some of which can cause temporary alopecia.
+Pregnancy, for example, causes a woman’s body to go through a large number of hormone changes, some of which can cause temporary alopecia.
 Other hormonal changes can include childbirth and menopause.

-Medical conditions such as attacks on the immune system, scalp infections like ringworm, or a hair-pulling disorder known as trichotillomania can also lead to hair loss.
+Medical conditions such as immune system attacks, scalp infections like ringworm, or a hair-pulling disorder known as trichotillomania can also lead to hair loss.

 Overprocessed Hair and Aggressive Styling

-Hair that has been over-processed can become brittle and susceptible to breakage and falling out.
-Overprocessed hair often feels very dried out, similar to straw, and lays flat against the head as if it has gone limp.
+Hair that has been over-processed can become brittle and prone to breakage and hair loss.
+Overprocessed hair often feels very dry out, similar to straw, and lies flat against the head as if it has gone limp.
 Common reasons hair can become overprocessed are:

 • Intense colour treatments like bleaching